 Fully-Qualified Domain Name: A Domain Name that includes the labels of all superior nodes in the Internet Domain Name System.

 GlobalSign: The GlobalSign entity with which the Subscriber placed an order to purchase the Certificate, either GMO GlobalSign Limited, GMO GlobalSign, Inc., GMO GlobalSign Pte.
 Ltd, GMO GlobalSign Certificate Services Pvt.
-Ltd or GMO GlobalSign Russia LLC.
+Ltd, GMO GlobalSign Russia LLC or GMO GlobalSign Inc. (Philippines).

 Government Entity: A government-operated legal entity, agency, department, ministry, branch, or similar element of the government of a country, or political subdivision within such country (such as a state, province, city, county, etc.).